SamiUrias/acme_software_company_backend/readme.md

 1. Download the code from the repository ( If you get the code from the repository )
 2. Verify that you have the code in a folder.

+3. Create a new database to work with your project.
+This project was developed using MariaDb
 3. Edit or create a .env file with all your configuration, this project only use the database configuration, then put in that file your database configuration.